What is an Ultrasound Scan?

 Is Ultrasound Scan Safe?

-Ultrasound scans have been used in pregnancy for the last four decades and till to date have shown no adverse reaction or side effects have been documented.
-However to use the ultrasound safely in pregnancy there are various guidelines incorporated by the Society and College of Radiographers (SCoR) and British Medical Ultrasound Society (BMUS) which we implement in our practice for the safety and diagnostic purpose of the scans that we deliver to our patients and clients alike.
+Ultrasound scans have been used in pregnancy for the last nearly five decades and till to date have shown no adverse reaction or side effects have been documented.
+However to use the ultrasound safely in pregnancy there are various guidelines incorporated by the, Royal College of Obstetricians and Gynaecologists (RCOG), Society and College of Radiographers (SCoR), British Medical Ultrasound Society (BMUS) and National Institute for Health and Care Excellence (NICE) which we implement in our practice for the safety and diagnostic purpose of the scans that we deliver to our patients and clients alike.

 The following safety measures are taken into account when delivering a diagnostic and non-diagnostic scans alike.